born2net/Angular-kitchen-sink/Readme.md

 - Routing with Aync of modules (App1 and App2) on a per navigation basis
 - jQuery integration the Angular way via BrowserDomAdapter
-- CommBroker for service management, value sharing and evet mediator
+- CommBroker dependency service, value sharing and mediator design pattern
+- LocalStorage service
 - Global Consts
 - Responsive design (on size change Angular components will react)
 - RX reactive operators and subscribers throughout the app